Skip to content

 Some of the best hikes near Canmore are along this road including many of our favourites – Smutwood Peak, Tent Ridge and Chester Lake.
 Even if you don’t want to hike, the drive is still worth it as the views, mountains, lakes and reflections are spectacular.

-I golfed Stewart Creek, one of the top-ranked courses in the country, and it fully lived up to the billing, even if the weather didn’t really cooperate.
+Stewart Creek is one of the top-ranked courses in the country and it fully lives up to the billing, even if the weather didn’t really cooperate the day I played it.
 It’s never great when the starter’s first tee briefing includes the phrase, “I’ve been here 6 years now and I’ve never seen wind like this”.

 Throw in a bit of occasional rain and a few more beer than is ideal from an athletic standpoint and we were fully prepared to be terrible, even by our standards, but it actually went pretty well.
 I mean, not great, but we didn’t run out of balls or anything.
-I also got in a round at Kananaskis Golf Course, which only reopened fully last year after being almost completely wiped out by the 2013 flood.
-Basically the same weather – a little less wind, a little more rain – and kind of the same result.
+I have also played several rounds at Kananaskis Golf Course, which has two sets of 18 holes and is often named “favourite course in the Rockies” by avid golfers in the area.

 There are a lot of choices of outdoor decks on which to have a beverage after enjoying any of the other things to do in Canmore.
-We tried out a few ourselves and our favourites were The Grizzly Paw, The Wood, the Drake and, up on the hill for the best view of the options, Iron Goat Pub.
+Among our favourites are The Grizzly Paw, The Wood, the Drake and, up on the hill for the best view of the options, Iron Goat Pub.
 But any of the many pubs and decks will do in a pinch.

 There are great horseback riding opportunities in the Kananaskis Valley, a short drive from Canmore.
 Boundary Ranch is a good choice offering a range of choices from 1 hour up to a full day’s ride.
 Riding through the spectacular natural beauty of the area is an opportunity that should not be missed.